kadena-io/pact-5/docs/builtins/General/length.md

 ### Examples

-The following examples demonstrate the use of `length` in the Pact REPL:
+The following example demonstrates calculating the length of the list `[1, 2, 3]` in the Pact REPL:

 ```pact
 pact>(length [1 2 3])
 3
 ```

-In this example, the length of the list `[1, 2, 3]` is computed, resulting in 3.
+The following example calculates the length of the string `"abcdefgh"`, resulting in 8.

 ```pact
 pact>(length "abcdefgh")
 8
 ```

-In this example, the length of the string `"abcdefgh"` is computed, resulting in 8.
+The following example calculates the length of the object `{ "a": 1, "b": 2 }`, resulting in 2.

 ```pact
 pact>(length { "a": 1, "b": 2 })
 2
 ```

-In this example, the length of the object `{ "a": 1, "b": 2 }` is computed, resulting in 2.